Air Transat Flight 236: Accident

 At 05:36 UTC, the pilots received a warning of fuel imbalance.

-Rather than referring to the appropriate checklists, the crew actioned procedures from memory, and this resulted in the cross-feeding of fuel into an already leaking engine.
+Rather than referring to the appropriate checklists, the crew performed procedures from memory, and this resulted in the cross-feeding of fuel into an already leaking engine.

 The transferred fuel was lost through the fractured fuel line, which was leaking at about 13 tonnes per hour (more than 3.6 kg/s).
 This caused a higher-than-normal fuel flow through the fuel-oil heat exchanger, which in turn led to a drop in oil temperature and a rise in oil pressure for the no. 2 engine.

 At 05:45 UTC, the pilots decided to divert to Lajes Air Base in the Azores.
-Initially there was a 14 degree heading deviation from their assigned heading of 230 degrees magnetic caused by the autopilot being in true heading mode.
+Initially there was a 14-degree heading deviation from their assigned heading of 230 degrees magnetic caused by the autopilot being in true heading mode.
 After 2 minutes Santa Maria Oceanic air traffic control radioed "Transat 236 heavy maintain 230 magnetic heading".
 This transmission was not acknowledged, but the aircraft turned to the correct heading.
 They declared a fuel emergency with Santa Maria Oceanic air traffic control three minutes after the heading was corrected.

 At 06:13 UTC, while still 150 nmi from Lajes and at 39000 ft, engine no. 2 flamed out from fuel starvation.
 Piché then initiated a descent to 33000 ft, which was the proper single-engine altitude for the weight of the plane at that time.
 Ten minutes later, the crew sent a mayday to Santa Maria Oceanic air traffic control.

 Thirteen minutes later, at 06:26 UTC and about 65 nmi from Lajes Air Base, engine no. 1 also flamed out, requiring the plane to glide the remaining distance.
 Without engine power, the plane lost its primary source of electrical power.
 The emergency ram air turbine deployed automatically to provide essential power for critical sensors and flight instruments to fly the aircraft as well as enough hydraulic pressure to operate the primary flight controls (without which the aircraft would be uncontrollable).